-Like many other plants, mangosteen extracts have shown in laboratory tests that they can stop certain bacteria and fungi from growing.
-One laboratory study suggested that mangosteen extract inhibits the growth of acne-causing bacteria.
-It has not been tested on people to determine whether it can help acne.
-In the laboratory, it also slowed the growth of certain cancer cells.
-A small study in rats suggested that the rind of the mangosteen may reduce the risk of cancer cell growth in the bowel.
-However, the ability of mangosteen to inhibit cancer growth has not been tested in humans.
+Like many other plants, mangosteen extracts have shown in laboratory tests that they can stop certain bacteria and fungi from growing, although it hasn’t been tested to see if it would work in humans.
+In the laboratory, mangosteen extracts have also slowed the growth of certain cancer cells.
+And a small study in rats suggested that the rind of the mangosteen might reduce the risk of cancer cell growth in the bowel.
+Numerous other studies have been done that show promising results, but they’ve been done on cancer cells in the lab or in lab animals.
+The ability of mangosteen to inhibit cancer growth has not been tested in humans.

 Are there any possible problems or complications?

 This product is sold as a dietary supplement in the United States.
 Unlike companies that produce drugs (which must be tested before being sold), the companies that make supplements are not required to prove to the Food and Drug Administration that their supplements are safe or effective, as long as they don't claim the supplements can prevent, treat, or cure any specific disease.

 Some such products may not contain the amount of the herb or substance that is on the label, and some may include other substances (contaminants).
 In a 2013 study, a test of 44 samples found that fewer than half the herbal supplements tested contained any of the herb that was listed on the label.
 More than half the samples contained ingredients that were not on the label.
 This suggests that the 2007 FDA rules to assure the proper listing of supplement ingredients are not always followed.
 Even when they are, the rules do not address the safety of the ingredients or their effects on health.